tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

   </p>
 </div>

 There is one last step, though.
-Because I used the generic “External Repository” option, my code is not being deployed immediately when I commit it.
+Because I used the generic "External Repository" option, my code is not being deployed immediately when I commit it.

 Luckily Azure Websites exposes a deployment trigger URL that we can plug into github to notify when a new commit is received.

-In the Azure Website settings, we copy that “Deployment Trigger URL”:
+In the Azure Website settings, we copy that "Deployment Trigger URL":

 <div id="attachment_2371" style="width: 310px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2014/02/01_AutoDeploymentStep1.png"><img src="/wp-content/uploads/2014/02/01_AutoDeploymentStep1-300x72.png" alt="Configuring the Build triggering - Step 1" width="300" height="72" class="size-medium wp-image-2371" srcset="/wp-content/uploads/2014/02/01_AutoDeploymentStep1-300x72.png 300w, /wp-content/uploads/2014/02/01_AutoDeploymentStep1.png 700w" sizes="(max-width: 300px) 100vw, 300px" /></a>